constantinadrian/gm_v2_unit_test/README.md

     - To be able to add, edit and delete categories.

-    - Be able to have access to admin section
+    - Be able to have access to the admin section

     - Have a secure online payment